 Tina (email@example.com)received her B.A. in sociology and rhetoric & communication studies from the University of Virginia, and her M.S.W. from Virginia Commonwealth University.
 Her professional experiences in social work and public health include direct practice with youth in the juvenile justice system and children in foster care, family and intimate partner homicide surveillance, intimate partner fatality review consultation, program development and evaluation, and project management.
 Tina is currently studying the post-release experiences of exonerees; and is a research assistant to Dr. Jane Gilgun, working on projects seeking to understand the meanings of violence from perpetrators’ perspectives and adverse childhood experiences.
 Tina’s advisor is Dr. Elizabeth Lightfoot.

-Raiza Beltran (email@example.com)received her B.A. in Journalism at the University of Minnesota.
-She worked as a freelance writer for several publications in the Twin Cities and interned at the Center for Investigative Journalism in San Francisco, CA. After witnessing and reporting on the economic, social and health disparities experienced by communities of color in the United States, Raiza decided to pursue an MA in Health Journalism and went on to complete an MPH at the University of Minnesota’s School of Public Health.
-Before entering the M.S.W./Ph.D. program, Raiza was the Community Impact Manager at Neighborhood House, a social service agency in St. Paul's west side.
-Raiza's research interests include understanding the social context of health among immigrants and refugees, and improving health outcomes for underserved communities.
-Raiza works as a research assistant for Dr. Jane Gilgun.
-Her advisor is Dr. Hee Yun Lee.
+Raiza Beltran (firstname.lastname@example.org) received her B.A. in Journalism at the University of Minnesota and interned at the Center for Investigative Journalism in San Francisco, California.
+After witnessing and reporting on the economic, social and health inequities experienced by communities of color in the United States, Raiza pursued an M.P.H. at the University of Minnesota’s School of Public Health under the Community Health Promotion track.
+Raiza was the Community Impact Manager at Neighborhood House, a social service agency in St. Paul's West Side prior to entering the Ph.D. program at the University of Minnesota School of Social Work.
+Now in her fourth year and a Ph.D. candidate with a Ph.D. minor in epidemiology, Raiza is working on her mixed methods doctoral dissertation examining how religious and gender ideology influences contraceptive behavior among young unmarried Filipino women.
+Raiza is currently a pre-doctoral fellow, funded by a grant from the Leadership Education in Adolescent Health (LEAH), at the University of Minnesota-Division of General Pediatrics and Adolescent Health.
+Raiza also works as a research assistant for Dr. Patricia Shannon evaluating the mental health screening and referral processes for newly arrived refugees in Minnesota.
+Her advisor is Dr. Elizabeth Lightfoot.